A Site of Activism in Cape Town

 Community House was declared a provincial heritage site in 2010.
 It is the only site in South Africa that provided and continues to provide a home for organisations and individuals involved in the broader labour movement.
 The Congress of South African Trade Union (COSATU), as well as labour support organisations and NGOs, call Community House home.

 Community House continues to shape the socio-political landscape of its extended communities and our country.
 The venue remains what its founders envisioned - a vibrant centre for social change and community action.
-The building continues to house various organisations engaged in struggles for social change.
+The building continues to house various organisations engaged in the struggle for social change.

 For information on booking a venue at Community House, visit www.communityhouse.org.za